PaulDotSH/go-evil/README.md

 - Uses a random salt
 - Uses a cryptographically secure random generator (files CANNOT be decrypted without the key)
 - Customizable extension and list of extensions to encrypt
+- Files are decrpytable with the same binary (./file decrypt $key)
+- Generates a routine for all drives (encrypts multiple files at the same time)
 - Much more

 ## License